 Many diesel heater manufacturers choose a white plastic fuel tank.
 But, this type of tank is not ideal.

 Ultraviolet rays can easily penetrate the while plastic and reach the diesel fuel inside the tank.
 Exposing the diesel fuel to the UV rays for prolonged periods will lead to fuel deterioration.
-This fuel will clog the heater’s fuel delivery system, filter, and pump, as well as the heater’s fuel inlet.
+This fuel will clog the air heater’s fuel delivery system, filter, and pump, as well as the heater’s fuel inlet.

-If you are going to use a clear white fuel tank, make sure it is installed where sunlight won’t reach it directly.
+If you are going to use a clear white oil tank, make sure it is installed where sunlight won’t reach it directly.
 Also, consider adding a cover to the fuel tank to reduce the UV damage even further.

 But, if you can, choose a black plastic fuel tank.
 Even better, opt for a stainless steel tank.
 These materials will protect the fuel inside the tank, preventing deterioration.